Knowing your own darkness is the best method

 (READ MORE)

 Besides possibly getting sued by Commercial Mindfulness gurus and their conglomerates, I don't think I'd get much action.
-Yet, as Pema Chödrön points out, the actual process of meditation is "counter-intuitive."
-At a certain point, we can decide to sit still and directly face what we have always fled from.
+Yet, as best I can see, this is where the real action is.
+As Pema Chödrön points out, the actual process of meditation is "counter-intuitive."
+On the path to becoming an open hearted and clear minded human being, we decide to sit still and directly face what we have always fled from.
 Who needs that?

 We do -- individually and collectively.